How does your short-term coaching for teams work?

 Are you taking on coaching clients?

 Yes.
-Because my short-term coaching engagement last a few months, I have bandwidth to take on new clients – usually within a few weeks of your inquiry.
-If you have an unexpected speaking situation and need to prepare in weeks rather than months – you have an unexpected pitch – contact me about a crisis coaching package.
+Because Spoken with Authority has a talented team of presentation skills coaches, we have bandwidth to help you – usually within a few days of your inquiry.
+If you have an unexpected speaking situation and need to prepare in weeks rather than months – you have an unexpected pitch or speaking opportunity – contact us today to get started with a Spoken with Authority coach.

 How does your short-term coaching for individuals work?

-All one-on-one coaching engagements begin with a thorough assessment of your speaking skills – through your own self-assessment and my 360-style evaluation of your presentation skills.
-Together, we will set specific goals, identify what success looks like, establish a timeline to break goals into manageable steps, and schedule regular meetings to keep on track.
-Meetings take place via phone, Skype, or FaceTime.
-When possible for meetings where we are practicing a presentation or doing dress rehearsals, we will meet in person at your office or a convenient location.
-I am also available to you to discuss issues or speaking opportunities that arise between our scheduled meetings.
-I want you to stay focused on developing your presentation skills and to stay in close touch with me; the more you do, the more progress you’ll make.
+All one-on-one coaching engagements begin with a thorough assessment of your speaking skills – through your own self-assessment and your Spoken with Authority coach’s 360-style evaluation of your presentation skills.
+Together, you will set specific goals, identify what success looks like, establish a timeline to break goals into manageable steps, and schedule regular meetings to keep on track.
+Meetings take place via phone and/or video conference.
+When possible for meetings where you are practicing a presentation or doing dress rehearsals, you and your coach will meet in person at your office or a convenient location.
+Your coach is also available to you to discuss issues or speaking opportunities that arise between your scheduled meetings.
+We want you to stay focused on developing your presentation skills and to stay in close touch with your coach; the more you do, the more progress you’ll make.
 Your coaching engagement will culminate with a capstone project as a means of measuring your progress.
 After that presentation, we review successes, goals achieved, places for future growth, and recommendations for continued progress as a speaker.

 How does your long-term coaching for individuals work?